BetterThanTomorrow/calva/docs/site/parinfer.md

 ## Infer Parens

 When you enable Calva's Parinfer it is all about infering brackets from indentation.
-There are no modes further Parinfer modes.
+There are no further Parinfer modes.
 Calva's auto-formatter will take care of keeping the code correctly indented.

 Enable it with from this setting: `calva.fmt.experimental.inferParensAsYouType` or from the status bar item.